kubeshop/botkube-docs/content/installation/Mattermost/_index.md

 <br>
 <h3 class="section-head" id="h-uninstall-BotKube-mattermost"><a href="#h-uninstall-BotKube-mattermost">Remove BotKube from Mattermost Team</a></h3>
-- Deactive or remove BotKube user from Mattermost Team.
-Login as System Admin, in the Menu proceed to System console -> Users ->  Deactivate<br>
+- Deactivate or remove BotKube user from Mattermost Team.
+Login as System Admin, in the Menu proceed to System console -> Users -> botkube -> Deactivate<br>
 - Archive Channel created for BotKube communication if required.

 <h3 class="section-head" id="h-uninstall-BotKube-k8s"><a href="#h-uninstall-BotKube-k8s">Remove BotKube from Kubernetes cluster</a></h3>